chiku-samugari/papply/README.markdown

     (p (list (length (string a0)) (format nil "~a-index" a0))) ;=> (APAPPLY (LIST (LENGTH (STRING A0)) (FORMAT NIL "~a-index" A0)))

-If both of `_` and anaphora candidates (symbol whose name is `An` where n is a number) is used, it is converted into PAPPLY and no anaphoras are introduced.
+If both `_` and anaphora candidates (symbol whose name is `An` where n is a number) is used, it is converted into PAPPLY and no anaphoras are introduced -- they will just be treated as ordinary lexical variables.

     (p (list (1+ _) (string a0)))
     ;=> (PAPPLY (LIST (1+ _) (STRING A0)))